mozilla/quality.mozilla.org/plugins/achievements/readme.txt

 1. To get started, visit your site, and select the "Achievements" in the main navigation.

 == Changelog ==
+= 2.4 =
+* Compatibility fixes for WordPress 3.5.
+Props to Norm Huelsman for the initial patch.
+* Fix PHP warnings.

 = 2.3 =
 * Improves compatibility with some themes.